LeChrisU/TemperaturePiFrontend/README.md

 ## Demo

-For a live running version please visit http://weatherpi.chris-ullrich.de/.
+For a live running version (hosted in Microsoft Azure) please visit http://weatherpi.chris-ullrich.de/.

 The JSON data visualized can be seen at http://mypi.chris-ullrich.de/weather.